jenna-mk/Project_1/README.md

 When analyzed with a question involving typical daily stress, this data appears to show that there may be diminishing returns on happiness/work-life balance as someone interacts with more and more people.
 This may indicate that respondents experience a certain level of fatigue when it comes to daily interactions with other people.

-The plots for these relationships are in the main_peter.ipynb notebook, adn the summary statistics are in the data folder in Networking_Summary_Table.csv.
+The plots for these relationships are in the main_peter.ipynb notebook, and the summary statistics are in the data folder in Networking_Summary_Table.csv.

 ## Healthy Mind